-Version 1.2, last updated 12th October 2008 [changelog]
+Version 1.2, last updated 12th October 2008 [view ChangeLog].

 The zipfile includes the source code and Visual Studio 6 project files.

 Start LensKey, and select a software title from the drop-down list.
 Each title uses a slightly different encoding method, so the correct one must be selected!

 Click on the main area in the Lens Viewer window to enter selection mode.
 This allows a pattern region to be selected for decoding.
 The cursor changes to a cross-hair until a selection has been made.

 On the emulator window, select the right-hand half of the Lenslok pattern, as shown.
-Drag out a selection rectangle with the left edge of the selection should be in the centre of the central line.
+Drag out a selection rectangle with the left edge of the selection in the middle of the central line.
 The top of the box should be just above the character pattern, and the bottom of the box should be just below it.

 Follow the instructions above, and continue dragging to the right until the OK test pattern is visible in the viewer window.
 With most patterns, you'll need to extend the selection area slightly beyond the right edge of the pattern.

 Finally, press return/space in the emulator to display the real pattern, which will be decoded in the viewer window.
 Enter the code in the Spectrum emulator and you're in!

 If you’re using an emulator I’d recommended that you pause it while using LensKey, otherwise the frequent emulator screen updates will overwrite the selection box, making it difficult to see.